 Pastoral care welcomes anyone who would like to participate in this very meaningful ministry.

-The hospitality ministry is an opportunity to host the “social hour” after the 10:30 Mass on Sundays.
+The hospitality ministry, the Sunday Social, is an opportunity to host the “social hour” after the 9:15 Mass on Sundays.
 We volunteer our time in serving light pastries and other finger foods to encourage people to stay to mingle after the service every Sunday.

 The purpose of our greeters is to welcome all who come to worship at the Church Of The Holy Communion.